clee/VoronBFI/usermods/AMFkuna/Readme.md

-# BFI for V2.4/Trident with M3 heat insert and M3 fasteners for fine tunning
+# BFI for V2.4/Trident with M3 heat inserts and M3 fasteners for fine tunning